 Your Irish Ancestors: A Guide for the Family Historian—A Personal Review of the Kindle Edition

-Get to Know the Country
+Get to Know Ireland's Geography

 Where in Ireland Was Your Family From?

 Once you have gathered all the information you can on your family you will hopefully have an idea of which area of Ireland they came from.